everydayrain/imagined_realities/content/blog/caddy-rev-proxy.md

 ## Creating the Caddyfile

 I then created a Caddyfile at `/etc/caddy/Caddyfile`, with the following initial wildcard certificate DNS request to Cloudflare based on [this format](https://caddyserver.com/docs/caddyfile/patterns#wildcard-certificates).
-The following Caddyfile example sets up the DNS challange for TLS and then creates proxies for hypothetical Plex and Nextcloud instances.
+Below I offer an example of what this Caddyfile can look like.
+The example sets up the DNS challenge for TLS and then creates proxies for hypothetical Plex and Nextcloud instances.
 Readers can add or modify according to their needs.

 ```shell
 *.example.com {